rosmur/official-mcp-registry-database/README.md

 # Database of the Official MCP Registry

-This project populates a local SQLite database with server information from the official Model Context Protocol (MCP) registry API.
+This project populates a local SQLite database with server information from the official [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/registry) registry API.

 ## Overview

-There are currently `144` MCP servers that have been listed on the offocial registry from the MCP organizaiton.
+There are currently `159` MCP servers that have been listed on the official registry.

 ## Usage